peol/css-reload/readme.md

 Q: Why use `@import`'s anyways, aren't they bad from a performance perspective?

-A: Yes, they do have some performance problems in older browsers but `@import` is a common way to structure your CSS in projects that either uses pre-processors, and/or projects that use require.js -- which automatically inlines `@import`'s for production.
+A: Yes, they do have some performance problems in older browsers but `@import` is a (pretty) common way to structure your CSS in larger projects, and/or projects that use require.js -- which automatically inlines `@import`'s for production.

 ## How does it work?
 css-reload runs a server in a CLI using [socket.io](http://socket.io/) and file watchers.
 The client tells the server which files it wants to watch and automatically gets notifications when the files are changed.